marie678/Projet-Mise-en-prod-3A/dev/App/streamlit_app/README.md

 1.3 Results formatted with an html and a css file called in the script

+1.4 Results formatted with an html with externalized css and javascript files for styling and fucntionality

 ## V2 Search interface giving a list of results from which it is possible to choose

 2.0 Display of results as recipe name list (not clickable)